French Limestone Flooring for external use.

 The EU is very much in the news at the moment and we have heard the arguments about how the rules imposed by the EU are affecting British businesses.
 These rules exist to help protect the consumer and one of the most important regulations that affects the building trade is the requirement for CE Certification.

 In our natural stone business, the CE Certificate demonstrates that the stone has been subjected to a series of tests.
 These tests tell us about the strength of a stone and the porosity of the stone.
 But for those planning to use the stone outside, the most important test tells us about the frost resistance capability of the stone.
-It shows how many freeze/thaw cycles the stone can withstand before being degraded.
+It shows how many freeze/thaw cycles the stone can withstand before being damaged by the frost.
 Typically, we would expect any stone used outside to be able to withstand at least 140 cycles and maybe more in harsher climates.
+(Many of the French limestones have been tested to survive over 240 cycles.)

 This regulation applies to all stone that is used "structurally".
-Tiles and paving slabs are deemed to be structural and, therefore, all stone tiles and paving must come with a CE Certificate.
+Tiles, flagstones and paving slabs are deemed to be structural and, therefore, all stone tiles, flagstones and paving slabs must come with a CE Certificate.

 However, there are still many different stones that are sold in the UK without the CE certificate.
 It means that we can't be sure how they will perform.
 Using them would be risky as well as illegal.